whmacmac/test/_posts/2020-04-11-RedTeam-Exercises-with-OpenSource-Tools-Part-1.md

 {% endhighlight %}

 <br/> In the next article, we will see how to apply all what we discussed to bypass Windows Defender, AMSI and get a reverse shell.
-We will approach few scenaries in what will follow.<br/>
+We will approach few scenarios in what will follow.<br/>
 Please let me know your feedback about it :).<br/><br/><br/>

 References:<br/>